 Wisconsin's Circuit Courts are the general jurisdiction trial courts for the state.
-Wisconsin has 249 Circuit Court judges.
+It has 249 Circuit Court judges.
 These courts are split into branches with at least one in each county.
 Only six counties share judges.
 Those paired counties are Buffalo/Pepin, Florence/Forest, and Shawano/Menominee.
 Each Circuit Court district has a Chief Judge who is appointed by the Supreme Court.
 He or she may serve three consecutive two-year terms.
 They may also appoint a deputy chief judge to assist them.
 Circuit Courts are funded, by both county and state funds.
 Judges are paid through state funds, and counties pay for operating costs.

 Wisconsin's Municipal Courts are the limited jurisdiction courts for the state.
 They handle mostly local ordinance violations like parking and traffic tickets, including DWIs.
 They also handle juvenile issues like underage drinking, drug charges, curfew violations, truancy, and other items.
 These courts also handle building code violations, disorderly conduct issues, health code and animal control violations, trespassing, and other local city issues.
 Wisconsin has 237 Municipal Courts with 240 judges presiding.
 Sixty-seven of these courts serve multiple municipalities.
-Any incorporated city in Wisconsin can start a Municipal Court, and the judicial branch website has a packet to help them get started.
+Any incorporated city here can start a Municipal Court, and the judicial branch website has a packet to help them get started.